 Employee training on hazards or hazardous energy and lockout tagout procedures, policies, and equipment

 Periodic audits of the system (at least annually) to verify that ECPs are accurate, and that employees can demonstrate proper energy isolation of equipment to perform servicing and maintenance.

 Learn How to Develop the Right LOTO Program for Your Organization

 According to OSHA, using lockout/tagout procedures prevents 120 deaths and nearly 50,000 injuries each year.
-At SEAM Group, we work with your organization to mitigate the risks associates with operating and maintaining hazardous energy sources.
+At SEAM Group, we work with your organization to mitigate the risks associated with operating and maintaining hazardous energy sources.
 If your organization does not have a written LOTO program in place, we help you develop a sustainable program that meets your organization’s specific requirements and policies as well as compliance with applicable regulations.

-For organizations that already have a LOTO program, but believe it could use improvement, we offer a LOTO Compliance Gap Assessment (CGA) where we assess your current LOTO program for compliance and efficacy, recommend revisions as deemed necessary, and develop equipment specific LOTO procedures.
+For organizations that already have a LOTO program, but believe it could use improvement, we offer a LOTO Compliance Gap Assessment (CGA) where we assess your current LOTO program for compliance and efficacy, recommend revisions as deemed necessary, and develop equipment-specific LOTO procedures.
 Clients appreciate this offering as they don’t have to necessarily start from scratch and can receive the proper guidance and service to enhance their current program.

 Work with SEAM Group to develop the proper LOTO program that controls and maintains hazardous energy in your organization.